How Long Do You Have to Seek Medical Treatment after an Accident in New York?

 You always have the option to seek a second opinion on your injuries and prognosis for recovery.
 Your legal case for recovery after an injury in New York will not be affected if you choose to get a second opinion.

 For certain types of injuries, such as TBIs or spinal injuries, a specialist’s opinion may be necessary to determine the extent of medical care and physical therapy necessary to fully recover.
 This information will be vital for determining damages in your potential lawsuit.
-If you are unhappy with your medical treatment, contact an experienced Bronx personal injury lawyer.
+If you are unhappy with your medical treatment, our experienced Bronx personal injury lawyers can help you find a specialist or doctor to seek further treatment from.
+It is important that you feel comfortable and confident in the capabilities of your medical team.

 How Long Do You Have to File a Lawsuit for Accident Injuries in New York?